AWSEC2 Connector installation

 Enterprise Manager sub-type installation

-Create a global property AWSEC2Path that contains the full path of the installation directory.
+Create a global property named AWSEC2Path that contains the full path of the connector installation directory.

-The Amazon EC2 connector uses three global properties to hold the values of images, regions and the associated sizes.
+The Amazon EC2 connector uses three global properties to hold the values of images, regions, and sizes available in the job definition lists.

 "Microsoft Windows Server 2016 Base : ami-0f4c7e570f044b46f","Amazon Linux AMI 2018.03.0 : ami-0080e4c5bc078760e","Red Hat Enterprise Linux 7.6 (HVM) : ami-011b3ccf1bd6db744"